Kizaki

 Expose HTTP endpoints from your app and control non-session access with scoped API keys.

-Use routes when something outside the generated Kizaki client should call your app over HTTP.
+Use routes when something outside the generated Kizaki client needs to call your app over HTTP.
+That usually means a third-party system, a machine-facing API, or a webhook provider.
+For your own browser app, exposed functions plus @kizaki/client remain the default.

 Start With The Boundary

-• session routes when you truly need HTTP semantics for signed-in users
+• Session routes when you need HTTP semantics for signed-in users.

-If you make that decision early, the rest of the route design usually falls into place.
+Make that decision early and the rest of the route design falls into place.

 A Good Integration Setup